Table of Contents

 Rosh Hashanah is celebrated at the start of the month of Tishrei.
 This happens between September and October of the universal calendar.
 In 2022, the Jewish community celebrated Rosh Hashanah from September 25th, 2022 to September 27th, 2022.

 Interestingly enough, the date of Rosh Hashanah may vary each year when it comes to the universal calendar because Jewish people use the Hebrew calendar to set the event.
-In 2023, Rosh Hashanah will occur from September 15th, 2022 to September 17th, 2023.
+In 2024, Rosh Hashanah will occur from sunset of Wed, Oct 2, to nightfall of Fri, Oct 4, 2024.

 2. What Customs Are Followed?